FRIDAY FOTO (November 16, 2012)

 Any small arms experts out there who can identify the sniper rifles these three shooters are carrying?
 Please post a comment at the bottom of this posting or email us at:

 Entry filed under: FRIDAY FOTO, National Security and Defense, Photos, Skills and Training, Special Operations, Technology, Weaponry and Equipment.
-Tags: 5 SCOTS, 8 éme Régiment parachutiste d'Infanterie de Marine, British Army, camouflage suit, Defense, Exercise Boar's Head, French 11th Parachute Brigade, Royal Regiment of Scotland, sniper, Special Operations.
+Tags: 5 SCOTS, 8 éme Régiment parachutiste d'Infanterie de Marine, British Army, camouflage suit, Exercise Boar's Head, French 11th Parachute Brigade, Royal Regiment of Scotland, sniper, Special Operations, Topics.